A note on strong protomodularity, actions and quotients: Preliminaries

 \subsection{Strong protomodularity}

+In \cite{Bo00b}, Bourn introduces a more general notion of \emph{normal monomorphism} that objectifies an equivalence class of an internal equivalence relations.

+In a category $\cC$ with finite limits, a morphism $f\colon X\to Y$ is \emph{normal} to an equivalence relation $(R,r_1,r_2)$ on the object $X$ when the following two diagrams are pullbacks:

+When the category $\cC$ is protomodular, normality becomes a property: if $f$ is normal to a relation $R$, then $R$ is unique.
+We denote by $\mathcal N$ the class of normal monomorphisms.

+Indeed, in quasi-pointed protomodular categories, any kernel is normal to its associated kernel relation.
+On the other hand, not every normal monomorphism is a kernel, i.e.\ $\mathcal{K}\subseteq \mathcal{N}$, and the inclusion may be strict, in general.

+Let us recall from \cite{Bo00b} that if $\cC$ is finitely complete, pointed and protomodular, then the class $\cK$ coincides with the class $\cN$ precisely when every equivalence relation is effective.

 In \cite{Bo01} Bourn calls \emph{normal}, a left exact functor that is conservative and reflects normal monomorphisms.
-A relevant application of this definition, is related to the fibration of points.
-Indeed, when all the change of base functors are normal, the category is called \emph{strongly-protomodular} (see \cite{Bo00, BB}).
-In the pointed case, it suffices to consider the kernel functors $\K_A$, for every object $A$.
+A relevant application of this definition is related to the fibration of points.
+When all the change of base functors are normal, the category is called \emph{strongly-protomodular} (see \cite{Bo00, BB}).
+In the presence of initial object, it suffices to consider the kernel functors $\K_A$, for every object $A$.
 A strongly protomodular semi-abelian category is termed \emph{strongly semi-abelian}.